 Direct-View LED, Pixel Pitch, and Why They Matter!

-Only a decade or so ago, huge, high-impact displays could only be conceived for places such as Times Square, as seen in the photo at right by Javier Gutierrez Acedo, circa 2008.
-These displays were primarily displaying advertisements at large outdoor venues or in sports stadiums because of the astronomical cost of construction.
+A decade or so ago, huge, high-impact displays could only be conceived for places such as Times Square, as seen in the photo at right by Javier Gutierrez Acedo, circa 2008.
+These displays were primarily displaying advertisements at large outdoor venues or in sports stadiums because of the astronomical construction cost.

-Fast forward 10 years and you find video wall technology and conference room technology has surged forward.
-Direct-View LED (DVLED) displays can now be attained at a much lower cost of entry, and in a lot more sizes than most people imagine.
+Fast forward ten years, and you find video wall technology and conference room technology has surged ahead.
+Direct-View LED (DVLED) displays can now be attained at a much lower cost of entry and in a lot more sizes than most people imagine.
 The superiority these displays have over projectors or arrayed video walls (comprised of 46"-55" monitors) is significant and apparent.
-There are no seams, no negative effect of ambient light, and nearly unlimited contrast which is (the difference between full luminance and total black.
-It provides a comparable experience to a big-screen TV, only much larger and in many cases, much higher fidelity.
+There are no seams, no adverse effect of ambient light, and nearly unlimited contrast, which is the difference between full luminance and total black.
+It provides a comparable experience to a big-screen TV, only much larger and, in many cases, much higher fidelity.

 HD - 4K - 8K

-In the ever growing "resolution race" from TV manufacturers, it has been all about the pixel count.
+The ever-growing "resolution race" from TV manufacturers has been all about the pixel count.
 The evolution of TV resolution over less than 20 years is an excellent example of this.
 It wasn't that long ago that HD TV was considered incredible new technology.
 Today, as 4K becomes the norm, a new thirst for yet more is already underway – 8K or bust!
-What is often overlooked is the fact that most people cannot discern the difference between uncompressed 4K video and anything higher, such as 8K. (a debatable topic of discussion for me, so don't get me started!).
-With pixel count, it is not always the case that more is better, which may sound counter-intuitive.
-This is where pixel pitch and viewing distances make their entrance, and why audio visual expertise is so important when designing these systems.
+What is often overlooked is that most people cannot discern the difference between uncompressed 4K video and anything higher, such as 8K. (a debatable topic of discussion for me, so don't get me started!).
+It may sound counter-intuitive, but more is not always better with pixel count.
+This is where pixel pitch and viewing distances make their entrance and why audio visual expertise is so important when designing these systems.

 The world of large format displays in conference rooms and centers has been exclusively projector territory in the past.
 This is beginning to change with more creative and impactful installations using Direct-View LED.
 What used to be considered video wall technology has found its way into meeting spaces.
 Projector manufacturers also know there may be a paradigm shift in large-format displays in the years to come.
 If you look at the top 10 reliable and distinct direct-view LED brands, it reads like a who's who of the high-end projector and commercial TV brands.
 Even movie theaters are looking into this technology.

-When it is time to design your next conference room, boardroom or ballroom, direct-view LED could bring your space to a new level at an astonishingly lower price than only a few years ago.
-Just remember to employ an audio visual expert to help verify you get the best solution, at the right price.
+When it's time to design your next conference room, boardroom, or ballroom, direct-view LED can bring your space to a new level at an astonishingly lower price compared to a few years ago.
+Just remember to employ an audio visual expert to help verify you get the best solution at the right price.